mattburns/mattburns.github.io/content/blog/posts/2022-03-02-hands-on-car-sunshade-comparison/index.md

 £15.59 - each (!)

-UPPAbaby is a popular brand and have some decent products so I had high expectations for this product.
+UPPAbaby is a popular brand and has some decent products so I had high expectations for this product.
 It appears they have attempted to focus on maximum window coverage, or perhaps on strange window shapes?
 I'm not sure.
 It should also be commended for being different to most of the others.
 Unfortunately, that's where the praise ends.
-I found this to be the most fiddly and generaly ugly design under review.
+I found this to be the most fiddly and generally ugly design under review.
 I generally felt worried I would rip the material, but I was quite rough with it and it survived so maybe that's unfair.
 It's the only product that contained a single shade.
 This makes this option the most expensive by far.

 ### JoJo Maman Bébé